MMA News: Conor McGregor ‘Probably Going To Sleep’ Khabib Nurmagomedov At ‘UFC 229,’ Says Kevin Lee

 — MMAjunkie (@MMAjunkie) September 3, 2018

-Though Khabib Nurmagomedov is yet to suffer his first loss in his MMA career, Kevin Lee believes “The Eagle” has his own weakness.
-Per MMAjunkie, the “holes” Lee was pointing out was based on Nurmagomedov’s performance at UFC 223 when he claimed the UFC lightweight title.
-Nurmagomedov succeeded to beat Al Iaquinta via unanimous decision, but he earned plenty of criticisms with his performance inside the Octagon.
+Though Khabib Nurmagomedov is yet to suffer his first loss in his MMA career, Kevin Lee believes “The Eagle” has his own weaknesses.
+Per MMAjunkie, the “holes” Lee was pointing out was based on Nurmagomedov’s performance at UFC 223 where he claimed the UFC lightweight title.
+Nurmagomedov succeeded to beat Al Iaquinta via unanimous decision, but he earned plenty of criticism for his performance inside the Octagon.

 UFC commentator Joe Rogan revealed that there is a flaw in Nurmagomedov’s stand-up defense.
 Rogan and other MMA analysts were wondering why Nurmagomedov failed to knock out a fighter who just served as a short notice replacement.
-Also, Rogan believes that their UFC 223 match was mostly a stand-up fight because Nurmagomedov was having a hard time Iaquinta.
+Also, Rogan believes that their UFC 223 match was mostly a stand-up fight because Nurmagomedov was having a hard time taking down Iaquinta.

 Kevin Lee has a strong belief that Khabib Nurmagomedov’s weakness will be further exploited when he finally fights Conor McGregor at UFC 229.
 Even if Nurmagomedov succeeds to control the rhythm of the fight, Lee said that “The Eagle” will be needing to take down McGregor at least five times to defend the UFC lightweight title.